splitwise/TokenAutoComplete/README.md

     @Override
     protected Person defaultObject(String completionText) {
-        //Stupid simple example of guessing if we have an email or not int index = completionText.indexOf('@');
+        //Oversimplified example of guessing if we have an email or not int index = completionText.indexOf('@');
         if (index == -1) {
             return new Person(completionText, completionText.replace(" ", "") + "@example.com");